Classical Yang-Baxter equation, Lagrangian multiforms and ultralocal integrable hierarchies: Generating Lagrangian multiform and CYBE

 \subsubsection{Adjoint orbit}

 Let $\bm \phi(\bm \lambda) = (\phi^a(\lambda_a))_{a \in \CP} \in \bm\A^+_{\bm \lambda}(G)$.
 We regard the entries of the matrix coefficients in the expansions

 for all $a \in \CP$ as an infinite collection of dynamical variables.
-These are not all independent since $\phi^a(\lambda_a)$ should at least be invertible in the $GL_N$ case, which means that the first term $\phi^a_0$ should be invertible, or $\phi^a(\lambda_a)$ should have determinant $1$ in the $SL_N$ case which will impose non-trivial relations between the coefficients at each order in $\lambda_a$.
-The infinitely many degrees of freedom contained in $\bm \phi(\bm \lambda)$, or equivalently in $\bm Q(\bm{\lda})$, will be used to describe infinitely many different integrable hierarchies of integrable field theories.
-We will refer to these as {\it group or algebra coordinates} (respectively): they represent the dependent coordinates and are the fields satisfying the equations of motion of a hierarchies.
+In general, these are not all independent.
+For instance, $\phi^a(\lambda_a)$ should be invertible in the $GL_N$ case, which means that the first term $\phi^a_0$ should be invertible, or $\phi^a(\lambda_a)$ should have determinant $1$ in the $SL_N$ case which will impose non-trivial relations between the coefficients at each order in $\lambda_a$.
+The infinitely many degrees of freedom contained in $\bm \phi(\bm \lambda)$, or equivalently in $\bm Q(\bm{\lda})$ defined in \eqref{Q def} below, will be used to describe infinitely many different integrable hierarchies of integrable field theories.
+We will refer to these as {\it group or algebra coordinates} (respectively): they represent the dependent variables and are the fields satisfying the equations of motion of a hierarchies.

 A particular integrable hierarchy will be determined by a choice of non-dynamical rational function, with poles in a finite subset $S \subset \CP$, which we can write using a partial fraction decomposition as